bioinformatics-training/intro-machine-learning-2017/docs/03-logistic-regression.md

 #idx <- which(res_rank[,2]>1)
 ```

-For genes that are DE, we identify the timing of divergence between two time series using the function {DEtime_infer}.
+For genes that are DE, we identify the timing of divergence between two time series using the function {DEtime_infer} and visualise the plot using the {plot_DEtime} function.

 ```r